-Castellina in Chianti is a commune in the province of Siena in Tuscany, one of nine entitled to the Chianti Classico DOCG.
+Castellina in Chianti commune in Siena province in Tuscany is one of nine communes entitled to the Chianti Classico DOCG.
 Vineyards in part of Castellina are also allowed the Val d’Arbia DOC (for white or pink wines only) and in fact the Arbia river rises in Castellina.

 Size: Castellina in Chianti covers a surface area of 38 square miles (100 square kilometres) and is bordered by Greve in Chianti to the north, Radda in Chianti to the east, Castelnuovo Berardenga to the south east, Monteriggioni to the south, Poggibonsi and Barberino Val d’Elsa to the east and Tavarnelle Val di Pesa to the north-east.
 Historically a border town, Castellina is surrounded by ancient walls.
 The town boasts a castle, and the picturesque Via delle Volte which recalls the time when it was an outpost of the Florentine republic.